This topic contains the following sections:

 - Ensure that you enabled Windows authentication for your SQL servers.
 For more information, see Change Server Authentication Mode.

 - Ensure that the Local System account has permissions listed in the following table:

 Permission Description Bulkadmin Required during transaction mark restore with numerous inline transactions when pushed through VDI connection.
-Dbcreator Required during point in time standby restore to create and access the .tmp file required during the process.
-Diskadmin Required during point in time standby restore to create and access the .tmp file required during the process.
+Dbcreator Required during the point in time standby restore to create and access the .tmp file required during the process.
+Diskadmin Required during the point in time standby restore to create and access the .tmp file required during the process.
 Processadmin Required during full and differential restores that are performed using SQL writer and log restore using VDI connection.
-Securityadmin Required to access database for restore from the Phoenix process, for point in time and standby restore.
-Serveradmin Required to access database for restore from the Phoenix process, for point in time and standby restore.
+Securityadmin Required to access database for restore from the Phoenix process for the point in time and standby restore.
+Serveradmin Required to access database for restore from the Phoenix process for the point in time and standby restore.
 Setupadmin Required for backup and restore operations.
 Sysadmin Required during restore to execute the TSQL query in parallel to VDI connection.

 - If you want to perform log backups for the database, ensure that you set the databases to FULL RECOVERY mode.
 For more information about modifying recovery mode, refer to View or Change the Recovery Model of a Database.

 Following list provides information on MS-SQL and Windows features that Phoenix supports and uses to backup and restore databases.

 - Phoenix supports backup of MDF, NDF, and LDF files.